Shylock-Hg/blog-hugo/content/post/2018/2018-03-04-git-diff-ignore.md

 *.log diff=nodiff
 ```

-  The grammer is same as *.gitignore* file,and it make *git diff* ignore the files matched.
+  The syntax is same as *.gitignore* file,and it make *git diff* ignore the files matched.